willgroves/AudioTranslateDemo/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Make the demo look nicer in streamlit
+- [X] Make the demo look nicer in streamlit
+- [ ] The streamlit audio recorder does not seem to be stable on mobile devices.
+Investigate alternatives.

 See the [open issues](https://github.com/willgroves/audiotranslateui/issues) for a full list of proposed features (and known issues).